Chart Color Schemes

 Fern Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
-Notable ones include Fullerton Cove Shopping Centre, Rifle Range, Fern Bay, Stockton Beach Repair Project, and Fullerton Cove Shopping Centre.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 10 projects likely to impact the area.
+Notable projects include Fullerton Cove Shopping Centre, Rifle Range, Fern Bay, Stockton Beach Repair Project, and Fullerton Cove Shopping Centre.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.